mberto10/web_research_agent/README.md

 ## Configuration Management API

-The system supports **runtime configuration updates** via REST API endpoints, allowing you to create, update, and delete strategies and settings **without redeploying**.
+The system supports **configuration updates** via REST API endpoints, allowing you to create, update, and delete strategies and settings in the database.

 ### Database-Backed Configuration

-- **Strategies** and **global settings** are stored in PostgreSQL and loaded at startup
+- **Strategies** and **global settings** are stored in PostgreSQL and **loaded at startup**
-- File-based YAML configurations serve as fallback if database is empty
+- **Database-first mode**: Application requires database to be populated (no YAML fallback)
-- In-memory caching with automatic invalidation on updates
+- Configuration loaded into memory at startup for fast access
-- Changes take effect immediately (no restart required)
+- **Changes require application restart to take effect**

 ### API Endpoints